-Montenegro, exclusive report: Key characteristics of the energy balance for 2014th, electricity surpluses projected19.
-March 2014. / SEE Energy News
+Montenegro, exclusive report: Key characteristics of the energy balance for 2014th, electricity surpluses projected, SEE Energy News

 Montenegro electricity balance for 2014th is characterized by excess, mainly by high quality, peak power.
 Also, the balance will be achieved by “stringent” market rules than it was the case in the past.
 The key novelty in the balance is the introduction of HPP “Piva” in Montenegro power utility company EPCG portfolio after contract expiry on long-term technical cooperation between Montenegro power utility company EPCG and Serbian power utility company EPS in early January.
 This contract regulated exchange of peak electricity from HPP ”Piva” for a constant, the so-called basic electricity from Serbia power utility EPS system.